mrdavemorgan/lepgallery/readme.txt

 UnGallery imports directories of pictures as a browsable WordPress gallery.

+The main value is no management of the gallery layer.
+You can just point UnGallery at a directory hierarchy of photos, even thousands, and they are all displayed and browsable via your blog.
+Any edits you make to the pictures or the organization of your directories are automatically current, on the next browser refresh.

-The main value is zero management of the photo gallery within WordPress.
-After installing the plugin, you upload, move, delete and edit the photo files directly.
-UnGallery picks up the changes immediately.
-If you've ever had to reorganize many of your pictures, or remove a few or edit the red-eye of a dozen, you know how inconvenient it can be to have to return to the gallery UI to keep it updated.
-With UnGallery, any changes you make to your pictures or their organization are automatically current, on the next browser refresh.
+If you've ever had to reorganize many of your pictures, or remove a few or edit the red-eye of a dozen, you know how inconvenient it can be to have to return to the gallery management UI to keep it updated.
+With UnGallery, all add/remove/edit changes you make to your pictures are automatically rolled into the gallery view, in WordPress.

 This plugin is still young, so there will be things to fix.
 Feel free to use it, extend it or contact me with questions.
 Much of the script is taken from other published sources and noted inline.